Kiron Sinha: Work at Silpa Sadana

 In September 1968, Sinha was appointed by Visva-Bharati as a designer and teacher at Silpa Sadana, Sriniketan, where he contributed to the development of craft-based art.
 His work there focused primarily on the design of ceramics and textiles.
 He collaborated closely with a Japanese ceramicist colleague, who produced thrown vessels based on Sinha's designs, which he later decorated.

 Patron

 Leo Hirsch, Gertrude's only sibling, emigrated to Adelaide, Australia, in 1939.
-He and Gertrude corresponded regularly, and Leo supported Sinha for several decades by providing painting materials and attempting to promote his work in Australia.
+He and Gertrude corresponded regularly, and Leo supported Sinha for several decades by providing painting materials and promoting his work in Australia.

 Loss of Kamona

-In 1972, Sinha and Gertrude's only daughter, Kamona (nicknamed Bulbul), died in an accident.
+In March 1972, Sinha and Gertrude's only daughter, Kamona (nicknamed Bulbul), died in an accident.
 In the following years, Sinha produced a series of paintings reflecting his grief and his vision of Bulbul in the spirit world.
 These included Bulbul Playing the Mouth Organ in a Tree, Bulbul Passing to the Spirit World, Spirit of Kamona, and Grieving Father.

 This loss marked a turning point in his artistic journey.
 Sinha's subsequent work entered a new phase, exploring Lila, the divine play of Krishna, often depicting Radha and the gopis.